 Many years ago (pre euro) Lonely Planet described this place as one of Palermo’s favourite cheap eating spots.
 They only had four customers when I went but the food was ok.
 The Zuppa di Cozze was a B, and the Spaghetti allo Scoglio a rather oily C. The house draught white (C) was €6 a mezzo as is the red.
 The strawberries were lovely.
 Total cost €31 with a limoncello and water.
 They have a €16 Menu Turistico and 6 tables outside, 2 large rooms inside.
 Closed Sunday.

-This is a popular place with locals, mentioned in Italian guides.
+In 2009 I ate at their old location at 25/27 Piazza Verdi: This is a popular place with locals, mentioned in Italian guides.
 It’s basically one big room with lots of paintings of bygone days adorning the walls.
 The waiters look like night club security but are actually quite friendly.
 The menu is fixed with three options for the second course.
 To start you can select from the huge buffet, about 40 types of anti-pasti.
 The pasta is ok, but my spaghetti with pesto and crunchy almonds (B-) was a bit oily.
 The waiter had problems with the minimal pairs ‘swordfish’ and ‘shellfish’ and I ended up with the former when I wanted the prawns everyone else was eating.
 Unfortunately it scored a D and sent it back and what I wanted instead.
 The full bottle of Nero d’Avola was very young and only got a C. Total cost €30 with water and dessert, which was good value but some of the food could be a bit better.

-Osteria lo Bianco (Elementary C),104 Via Emerico Amari
+Osteria lo Bianco (Elementary C), 104 Via Emerico Amari